nicksmith100/shakermaker/README.md

 ### Popular ingredients

-From my initial testing of the API it became clear that there were a vast number of ingredients listed in the database, such that listing them all for selection would detract from the user experience.
+From my initial testing of the API it became clear that there were a vast number of ingredients provided by the database, such that listing them all for selection would detract from the user experience.
 I resolved to include only the 12 most popular spirits and the 30 most popular additional ingredients, using the list provided on this website as a guide: [Difford's Guide - Top 100 Cocktail Ingredients](https://www.diffordsguide.com/encyclopedia/1045/cocktails/top-100-cocktail-ingredients).

 ### Existing cocktail recipe finder websites